DimuthuKasunWP/aossie.gitlab.io/_includes/ideas/scavenger-improvements.md

 #### Description

+**Note: due to low mentoring capacity for this project this year, we will only accept very strong students with lots of experience in Scala and logic, who are able to work well independently.**

-Scavenger is a new theorem prover (implemented in 2016) based on the [Conflict Resolution](https://arxiv.org/pdf/1602.04568v1.pdf) calculus, which generalizes conflict-driven clause learning ([CDCL](https://en.wikipedia.org/wiki/Conflict-Driven_Clause_Learning)) to first-order logic.
+Scavenger is a new theorem prover (implemented in 2016 and 2017) based on the [Conflict Resolution](https://arxiv.org/pdf/1602.04568v1.pdf) calculus, which generalizes conflict-driven clause learning ([CDCL](https://en.wikipedia.org/wiki/Conflict-Driven_Clause_Learning)) to first-order logic.

-Although it currently has a proof searcdh strategy that is believed to be complete, it is clear that there still many things that could be improved:
+Although it currently has a proof search strategy that is believed to be complete, it is clear that there are still many things that could be improved:

 1. we could use indexing techniques to reduce the number of unification attempts.
 2. we should not reset the set of decision literals after every conflict.
 Instead, we should try to back-track non-chronologically, as SAT-solvers do.